processone/docs.ejabberd.im/content/admin/guide/configuration.md

 	Note that both styles are used in this document.

+Note that `ejabberd` never edits the configuration file.
+If you are changing parameter from web admin interface, you will need to apply them to configuration file manually.
+This is to prevent messing up with your config file comments, syntax, etc.

 ### Legacy Configuration File

 In previous `ejabberd` version the configuration file should be